tomikng/expo-react-native-next-starter/README.md

 # React Native Template

-A modern React Native monorepo template with Tamagui, Next.js, and Expo.
+A modern React Native monorepo template with Next.js and Expo.

 ## What's Included

 - 🏗️ **Monorepo setup** with Turbo and Yarn workspaces
 - ⚛️ **React Native** with Expo and Next.js
-- 🎨 **Tamagui** for cross-platform UI components
 - 📱 **Universal apps** - one codebase for web, iOS, and Android
+- 🎨 **React Native core components** with custom styling
 - 🔧 **TypeScript** throughout
 - 📦 **Package structure** for shared logic and components
 - 🎯 **Biome** for linting and formatting
 - 🔨 **Conventional commits** with automated changelog
+- 🚀 **Corepack** for consistent package manager versioning

 ## Project Structure